Perspective | Third parties fear the Democrats’ big voter bill. It’ll actually help them.

 But it’s not true.
 H.R.
 1 would make it somewhat harder for third-party presidential candidates to get federal financing, because it increases the amount of support candidates have to demonstrate to qualify.
 But H.R.
 1 would make it significantly easier for third-party Congressional candidates to run competitive races, because for the first time, small-dollar contributions to their campaigns would be matched by federal funds.
 And that is where the attention of third parties should be focused, because that’s where the work of changing the American political landscape will be done.
 On balance, the Senate’s passing H.R.
 1 would be a net gain not only for democracy but for third parties in particular.

 H.R.
 1 aims to change the presidential public financing because the current system is obviously broken.
 Every president between Richard Nixon and Barack Obama was elected using the presidential public funding system.
 But in 2008, Obama opted out, and since then, no major party candidate has considered taking public money.
 The explanation is simple: the spending limits imposed on people who do so.
 In 2016, the limit in the primaries for candidates who accepted federal funds was $48 million; in the general, it was $96 million.
-Actual primary election spending by Hillary Clinton was $410 million; by Donald Trump, $206 million.
+Actual total spending by Hillary Clinton was $970 million; by Donald Trump, $531 million.

 Under the existing system, to qualify for federal funding, candidates must raise more than $5,000 in at least 20 states, in contributions of $250 or less — a low bar.
 Once qualified, contributions to candidates in the primaries (up to $250) are matched by the Federal Election Commission.
 In the general, major party candidates receive equal lump-sum payments — $104 million in 2020, had either candidate taken the offer.
 Minor party candidates receive a much smaller amount for the general election, at least if they receive 5 percent of the vote.
 But in exchange, any candidate taking federal funds must agree to limits that are too confining in a system awash in private money.